City (TV series): Ratings and scheduling

 On January 29, 1990, the series cracked the Nielsen Top 10.
 The show kept up this performance through February sweeps, but the early success did not last long.
 Audiences diminished over the next few months, and although the series pulled respectable numbers at the end of its inaugural season that April, CBS passed on giving City a second season.
 From January until April, the show aired in the plum time slot of Mondays at 8:30/7:30c, between freshman hit Major Dad and sophomore hit Murphy Brown.
 CBS then pulled the show for May sweeps, during which time the series was cancelled.
 City reappeared on Fridays at 8:30/7:30c in June, where it aired three remaining original episodes before leaving the air for good.

-Coincidences between City and The Hogan FamilyCity had more than one coincidental occurrence with Harper's former series, now known as The Hogan Family.
-Ms. Harper's husband, Tony Cacciotti, had served as co-producer on both series.
-However, the connection became stronger when LuAnne Ponce was cast as Penny Gianni in City—she was the sister of Hogan Family star Danny Ponce (thus giving the Ponce siblings the distinction of having both been TV children of Valerie Harper).
-Harper's characters on both series had husbands named Michael.
-As if that weren't enough, CBS just happened to schedule City on Monday nights directly opposite The Hogan Family.
-Both shows even had a number of episodes directed by Howard Storm.
-City even used the same Cooper Black credit font that The Hogan Family had been using during all seasons in which Harper's replacement on that series, Sandy Duncan, had starred.

 Unauthorized use

 Despite its short run, the pilot episode continued to be seen by many, through their participation in product and consumer research.
 Research Systems Corporation, which ran the public invitation-only conventions known as The New Television Preview, had acquired selected copies of the series for showings at their public events, which were falsely passed off, along with actual unaired network pilots, as a test preview for a new series being considered for nationwide broadcast.